Next.js

 publicRuntimeConfig: {

-TxNativePublicToken: 'YOUR-PUBLIC-TX-NATIVE-TOKEN',
+TxNativePublicToken: process.env.NEXT_PUBLIC_TRANSIFEX_TOKEN,

-Create an Transifex Native utility
+Create a Transifex utility

-// nextjs/i18n.js
+// lib/i18n.js

 import { tx, normalizeLocale } from '@transifex/native';